-Audit-related fees are for assurance and other activities not explicitly related to the audit of our financial statements.
+Audit-related fees are for assurance and other activities not explicitly related to the audit of our financial statements including due diligence in connection with the Kolltan acquisition.

 Tax Fees

 Tax fees are associated with tax compliance and tax planning related activities.